leonjza/history-here/README.md

 # history-here

-A zsh plugin that bind's `^G` to quickly toggle the current shell history file location.
+An oh-my-zsh plugin that bind's `^G` to quickly toggle the current shell history file location.
 To use it, add `history-here` to the plugins array in your zshrc file.

 ```zsh
 plugins=(... history-here)
 ```

+The plugin source code needs to be in `cd ~/.oh-my-zsh/plugins/` (either cloned there or symlinked).

 ## configuration

-You can configuration automatic isolation of shell history by setting the `HISTORY_HERE_AUTO_DIRS` array.
+You can configure automatic isolation of shell history by setting the `HISTORY_HERE_AUTO_DIRS` array.
 If the current working directory changes to any of the paths in this array (which is lazily matched), history isolation would automatically occur.

 ```zsh
 export $HISTORY_HERE_AUTO_DIRS=(/Users/foo/work /root/work)